sueszli/concurrent-elevators/README.md

 - Each floor has exactly one button to request an elevator.

-- Elevators have the capacity of carrying ??? people.
+- Elevators have the capacity of carrying an arbitrary number of people.
 - Elevators don't change direction mid-trip but can stop to pick up people.
 - People can only choose their destination from the ground-floor:
   - up: ground-floor [0] − can only travel to ⟶ non-ground-floor [1;54]